bookofproofs/bookofproofs.github.io/_sources/history/19th-century/eisenstein.md

 **Gotthold Eisenstein** worked on a variety of topics including quadratic and cubic forms, the reciprocity theorem for cubic residues, quadratic partition of prime numbers and reciprocity laws.

 ### Mathematical Profile (Excerpt):
-* The family was Jewish but before Gotthold, who was their first child, was born they had converted from Judaism to become Protestants.
-* Their family were not well off, for Johan Eisenstein, after serving in the Prussian army for eight years, found it hard to adjust to a steady job in civilian life.
-* Eisenstein suffered all his life from bad health but at least he survived childhood which none of his five brothers and sisters succeeded in doing.
 * All of them died of meningitis, and Gotthold himself also contracted the disease but he survived it.
-* His mother, Helene Eisenstein, had a major role in her son's early education.
 * This school adopted an almost military style of discipline and a strict formal approach to education which did nothing for Eisenstein's creative nature.
 * In 1837, when he was fourteen years old, Eisenstein entered the Friedrich Wilhelm Gymnasium then moved to the Friedrich Werder Gymnasium in Berlin to complete his schooling.
 * Eisenstein remained at school in Berlin becoming more and more devoted to mathematics.
-* The family tried spending time in Wales and Ireland but Eisenstein's father could not find the right job to give him satisfaction and financial security.
 * As they moved from place to place Eisenstein read Disquisitiones arithmeticae Ⓣ(Investigations in arithmetic) and played the piano whenever it was possible.
 * While in Ireland in 1843 Eisenstein met Hamilton in Dublin, a city he would have dearly liked to have settled in, and Hamilton gave him a copy of a paper that he had written on Abel's work on the impossibility of solving quintic equations.
 * This further stimulated Eisenstein to begin research in mathematics.
-* In June 1843 Eisenstein returned to Germany with his mother who separated from his father at this time.
 * Eisenstein applied to take his final school examinations and was allowed to do so in August/September.
 * Eisenstein enrolled at the University of Berlin in the autumn of 1843 and in January 1844 he delivered Hamilton's paper to the Berlin Academy.
 * Crelle was appointed as referee for Eisenstein's paper and, with his usual intuition for spotting young mathematical talent, Crelle immediately realised that here was a potential genius.